kingluddite/web-dev-notes/frontend/js/json/03-local-storage.md

 View in inspector and select the `Application` tabl and look under `Local Storage` and you will see a `Key` of `siteName` and a `Value` of `My Site`

-* note the first parameter of setItem() is `name` and this name must be unique and we will reference this name when we use `getItem()`
+* **note** the first parameter of setItem() is `name` and this name must be unique and we will reference this name when we use `getItem()`
 * `Resources` tab in Google Chrome Inspector is now called `Application`
 * Even if you refresh the page, the key, value is still there
     - working with JavaScript data, you know it all goes away after refresh so having a way to have persistent data is very useful
-* jump to your local version built by Desktop server and you'll see it changes from `file://` to `http://www.learndesktopserver.dev/` and your localStorage key/value is gone.
+* Jump to your local version built by Desktop server and you'll see it changes from `file://` to `http://www.learndesktopserver.dev/` and your localStorage key/value is gone.
 This let's you know that localStorage is domain specific

 ## Get Local Storage